xformation/awsscripter/README.md

   $ pip install awsscripter

-More information on installing sceptre can be found in our `Installation Guide .
+More information on installing awsscripter can be found in our `Installation Guide .

 Tutorial and Documentation